telerik/blazor-docs/components/drawer/events.md

 ## OnItemRender

 The `OnItemRender` event fires when each item in the Drawer renders.
 It allows you to customize the appearance of an item.
-Note that the event does not work alongside a [`<Template>`]({%slug drawer-templates%}#template), as the template disables all built-in features of the Drawer.
+Note that the event does not work alongside a [`<Template>`]({%slug drawer-templates%}#template), as the template disables all item related built-in features of the Drawer.

 As an argument, the event handler receives an object of type `DrawerItemRenderEventArgs` that contains the following properties: